StarManTheGamer/poly-newdocs/docs/objects/scripting/ScriptInstance.md

 title: ScriptInstance
 description: A ScriptInstance is a script that only runs on the server.

-icon: polytoria/Unknown
+icon: polytoria/ScriptInstance
 weight: 6
 ---

-A ScriptInstance is a script that only runs on the server.
+:polytoria-ScriptInstance: ScriptInstance is a script that only runs on the server.

 {{ inherits("BaseScript") }}